 Defense counsel felt that the jury, a relatively uneducated group from a farming community in central California, “wanted to give the plaintiff some money”.
 Defense counsel was told that at least several or more jurors appeared disinterested and that they ignored jury instructions.
 These jurors were likely biased, perhaps particularly against “deep-pocket” insurance companies.
 However, in all fairness, some jurors said that they could not render a verdict in favor of the defense because evidence was somewhat conflicting (testimony of the percipient witnesses) regarding the location of the plaintiff and the dog at the time of the incident.
 This had no bearing on why the incident happened or the actions of the plaintiff, however.

 Moreover, it appears that the jury ignored the consistency of testimony by the majority of the witnesses about the most significant facts of the case: The plaintiffs actions towards the dog, the fact that her face must have been within inches of the dog’s face and the nature of this well-tempered Labrador.
-Given this, I cannot escape the conclusion that the verdict was unjust and based largely on emotion and sympathy for the plaintiff rather than what was dictated by law regarding provocation in dog bite cases.
+Given this, I cannot escape the conclusion that the verdict was unjust and based largely on emotion and sympathy for the plaintiff rather than what was dictated by law and animal behavior science regarding provocation in dog bite cases.

 Read more about dog bite provocation on dogexpert.com